jdeans289/java-practice-problems/README.md

 # java-practice-problems
-Java practice written by students of varying difficulty
+Java practice problems of varying difficulty written by students